DongqiFu/dongqifu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Scientist in Ranking and Foundational AI (RFAI) at Meta, and I work on Geometric Deep Learning and Network Science for their broad applications.
+I am a Research Scientist in Ranking AI at Meta, and I work on Geometric Deep Learning and Network Science for their broad applications.

 ### 🏫 **Education**
 [**University of Illinois Urbana-Champaign (UIUC)**](https://illinois.edu/), 2019 - 2024